UBC-MDS/mathdistops/CONTRIBUTING.md

 ## Contributing (Internal)

+An internal pipeline for contribution goes as follows:
+1. After a standup meeting, issues are collated and raised on issue board.
+2. A new branch is created for each issue for work to be done.
+3. Pull request is raised once work is completed.
+An approval from another team member (a reviewer) is required before merging to main.

-We build several branches to store functions and a bunch of files like contributing, contributor, readme.
-If we have issues, will pull it on the github.
-Some issues come from conflict, some come from code review, like formats.
-Comments for each pull requests can improve contribution.
-Team members have different roles which can make pipeline clearly. coomunication through github and weekly meetings also make great improvment to the whole project.
+Comments for each pull request is actually encouraged to improve contribution by all team members.
+Communication through github and slack, as well as during weekly meetings also make great improvement to the whole project.

 ref: Inspried by Tiffany's example: https://github.com/ttimbers/convertempPy/blob/master/CONTRIBUTING.md